abrasive/shairport/README.md

 Building Instructions
 ---------------------
+To build Shairport, `cd` into the shairport directory and execute the following commands:

 `$ autoreconf -i`

 `$ ./configure --with-alsa --with-avahi`

 `$ make`

-Note that `shairport` is not installed automatically, so where it says `shairport` below, you might have to enter its path name, e.g. `./shairport` if you are still in the make directory.
+Note that `shairport` is not installed automatically, so where it says `shairport` below, you might have to enter its path name, e.g. `./shairport` if you are still in the shairport directory.

 Running Shairport 2.0